-Recent assessments on this stock have indicated that it is in a depressed condition, with the younger age-groups predominating in the population, and a cautious approach to exploitation was recommended.
-The present assessment indicates that the stock is still predominated by younger age-groups but is showing some general improvement in terms of biomass and catch rate levels.
+Recent assessments of this stock have indicated that it is in a depressed condition, with the younger age-groups predominating in the population, and a cautious approach to exploitation was recommended.
+The present assessment indicates that the stock is still predominated by younger age-groups but is showing some general improvement in terms of estimated biomass and catch-rate levels.
 Some uncertainties and inadequacies expressed related to: lack of any sampling data for the catch by the Spanish fleet in 1981 (estimated at 50% of the TAC), fluctuations in catch rates in recent years, and the use in recent years of catch rates only for Canadian (Nfld) otter trawlers which take cod mainly as by-catch in the flounder fishery.
 It was considered that the assessment results may be optimistic.

-At the Third Special Meeting of the Fisheries Commission (FC Doc.
-81/IX/14), it was agreed that the TAC for this stock should remain at 26,000 tons until the annual mean biomass (age 3+) reached 200,000 tons.
-The present assessment projects this 1983 biomass of age 3+ fish at 180,000 tons.
-In view of this short fall in terms of target biomass together with the uncertainties expressed above, STACFIS advises that the yield for 1983 remain at the intended 1980-82 level of 26,000 tons.
+At the Second Special Meeting of the Fisheries Commission (FC Doc.
+81/IV/4, revised), it was agreed that the TAC for this stock should not be increased beyond the 1980 level of 26,000 tons until the biomass reached half the level required for the long term sustainable catch at $F{\text{max}}$ .
+At the Third Annual Meeting of the Fisheries Commission (FC Doc.
+81/IX/14), that biomass level was quantified as 200,000 tons, being the age 3+ annual mean biomass.
+The present assessment projects the 1983 biomass of age 3+ fish at 180,000 tons.
+In view of this short-fall in terms of target biomass together with the uncertainties expressed above, STACFIS advises that the yield for 1983 remain at the intended 1980-82 level of 26,000 tons.

-Redfish in Subarea 1
+5. Redfish in Subarea 1

-Nominal catches have fluctuated widely since 1950, increasing from 150 tons in 1951 to a maximum of 61,000 tons in 1962, generally decreasing thereafter to a low level of about 3,000 tons in 1971-74 and increasing thereafter to a level of about 7,000 tons in the last three years.
-There is indication that the official catch for 1977, 1978, and 1979 may have been overestimated.
+Nominal catches have fluctuated widely since 1950, increasing from 150 tons in 1951 to a maximum of 61,000 tons in 1962, generally decreasing thereafter to a low level of about 3,000 tons in 1971-74, and increasing thereafter to a level of about 7,000 tons in the last three years.
+There is indication that the official catches for 1977, 1978, and 1979 may have been overestimated.
 Recent catches are as follows:

-1973 1974 1975 1976 1977 1978 1979 1980 1981 Catch (000 tons) 3 3 9 14 31 .
-8 9 8 61
+1973 1974 1975 1976 1977 1978 1979 1980 1981 Catch (000 tons) 3 3 9 14 31 8 9 8 61